 Laura Mackie, Chulmleigh Community College

 Laura is a member of the Leadership Team at Chulmleigh Community College.
 She has extensive leadership experience in implementing college wide strategies to raise standards and outcomes for young people.
-Laura currently has responsibility for the co-delivery of the SSAT Middle Leadership qualification as part of our current CPD offer.
+Laura has had responsibility for the co-delivery of the SSAT Middle Leadership qualification as part of our CPD offer.